-- 88. The Office's acknowledges that the cost of installing solar systems may be prohibitive for those most in need in the community, noting that the majority of solar users are middle and high income homeowners.
+- 133. The Office's acknowledges that the cost of installing solar systems may be prohibitive for those most in need in the community, noting that the majority of solar users are middle and high income homeowners.
 The Office agrees that the latter consumers should be compensated for their investments but not at the expense of those consumers who cannot afford solar systems.
-Therefore, OfReg concludes that there is a need for an incentive to enable those in the community that are most disadvantaged to reduce their electricity costs e.g. through energy efficiency and renewable energy initiatives such as demand management and solar PV. - 89.
+Therefore, OfReg concludes that there is a need for an incentive to enable those in the community that are most disadvantaged to reduce their electricity costs e.g. through energy efficiency and renewable energy initiatives such as demand management and solar PV. - 134.
 The Office accepts that social benefits such as cleaner air, better health and climate change mitigation accrue from solar systems.
 However, non-CORE consumers' participation in the economic benefits of solar remains constrained by their financial situation.
-Consideration should therefore be given to address the equity of access to solar systems within the country. - 90.
-Furthermore, support for energy efficiency measures and the installation of solar PV is a way of providing longer term and more sustainable assistance for low income customers.
+Consideration should therefore be given to address the equity of access to solar systems within the country. - 135.
+Furthermore, support for energy efficiency measures and the installation of solar PV is a way of providing longer term and more sustainable assistance for low income customers - 136.
+The Office does not propose to make a determination on this matter at this time.